HeloisaJunqueiraBarbosa/castaway_probem-repo/README.md

         ./viewer

-  - Third treminal cd to the folder of world/ and execute the command
+  - Third terminal cd to the folder of world/ and execute the command

         ./world